Elephant in the Room: Skirts and the Male Bulge

 At work, males are less likely to wear skirts—especially those that accentuate the bulge.
 This could stem from fear of job loss, not being promoted, or excessive caution around indecency.

 Other surroundings where males might avoid bulgy skirts are religious settings, public transportation, and conservative societies.
-Not wanting to add fire to recent anti-trans rhetoric is also totally fair.
+Not wanting to add fire to recent anti-trans rhetoric is also valid.

 ------